rubygems/bundler-site/source/v1.12/index.html.md

 ## Get involved

 Bundler has a lot of contributors and users, and they all talk to each other quite a bit.
-If you have questions, try #{link_to 'the IRC channel', 'http://webchat.freenode.net/?channels=bundler'} or #{link_to 'mailing list', 'http://groups.google.com/group/ruby-bundler'}.
-If you're interested in contributing to the project (no programming skills needed), read #{link_to 'the contributing guide', 'https://github.com/bundler/bundler/blob/master/CONTRIBUTING.md'} or #{link_to 'the development guide', 'https://github.com/bundler/bundler/blob/master/DEVELOPMENT.md'}.
-While participating in the Bundler project, please keep the #{link_to 'code of conduct', '/conduct.html'} in mind, and be inclusive and friendly towards everyone.
+If you have questions, try joining <a href="http://slack.bundler.io/">the Slack channel</a> or our <a href="http://groups.google.com/group/ruby-bundler">mailing list</a>.
+If you're interested in contributing to the project (no programming skills needed), read <a href="https://github.com/bundler/bundler/blob/master/CONTRIBUTING.md">the contributing guide</a> or <a href="https://github.com/bundler/bundler/blob/master/DEVELOPMENT.md">the development guide</a>.
+While participating in the Bundler project, please keep the <a href="/conduct.html">code of conduct</a> in mind, and be inclusive and friendly towards everyone.
 If you have sponsorship or security questions, please contact the core team directly.

 <a href="/conduct.html" class="btn btn-primary">Code of Conduct</a>
 <a href="http://webchat.freenode.net/?channels=bundler" class="btn btn-primary">#bundler on IRC</a>